• Skip to primary navigation

 You might think a search tool like a physician finder is pretty self-explanatory, but it is always better to over-provide information than it is to leave users guessing.
 When people can’t figure out what they need to do, they will often just skip using your finder altogether.
 Consider providing instructions on what information a patient needs to enter to find what they need.
 Can they search by location?
 By specialty?
 By a doctor’s name?
 Are there any other factors a patient should consider when ultimately selecting a physician?
 All of these details would be helpful to include in your instructions.

-You’d be surprised by what type of data users will enter into available search fields, so you should check your analytics regularly to make sure you’re providing answers to any unexpected queries.
+You’d be surprised by what type of data users will enter into available search fields.
+Check your analytics to see what kind of unexpected queries may already be popping up.

 Recent example of a physician finder